 I was a Teaching Assistant on the following courses:

-I received a Kilburn scholarship.
 In my Masters dissertation, I investigated the feasibility of collaboratively developing OWL ontologies using semantic wikis.
 I evaluated semantic wikis equipped with reasoning and SPARQL querying capabilities.
-This project was supervised by Alan Rector and Robert Stevens.
+My supervisors were Alan Rector and Robert Stevens.

-Completed with 1st class Honours.
-I received an award for the Best Achievement in the Field of Computational Biology.
-My final year project was supervised by Frans Coenen.
+Completed with 1st class Honors and an award for Best Achievement in the Field of Computational Biology.
+My final-year project involved web and database development, and was supervised by Frans Coenen.

 See also: DBLP, Google Scholar, Semantic Scholar.